Rothamsted/knetminer-backend/cyverse-endpoints/README.md

 The raw data pipelines in the Cyverse servers picks up from the data dumps spawned by the RRes pipeline and published on [knetminer.com](http://knetminer.com/downloads).
-The scripts described below a [dedicated utility](utils/knet-download.sh) for the download part.
+The scripts described below use a [dedicated utility](utils/knet-download.sh) for the download part.

 ## Main scripts